 The current discount provided under the Chesnee’s Lifeline service is up to $9.25 per month for broadband or up to $7.25 for voice service each month that the customer qualifies.
 The South Carolina Lifeline assistance program provides a credit of $3.50 on the monthly telephone bill of qualified residents ($39.00 in savings per year).
 To receive this discount, an individual, a dependent, or someone in the household must participate in one of the following federal assistance programs: “Medicaid; Supplemental Nutrition Assistance Program (SNAP); Supplemental Security Income (SSI); Federal Public Housing Assistance; Veterans Pension and Survivors Benefit Programs.”
 Or, the total household income must be at or below 135% of the federal poverty guidelines.

 Lifeline is available on one telephone line per household.
 If you or someone in your household has Lifeline on a wireless phone, then you cannot get it on your home phone too.
 You may not transfer your Lifeline discount to another person, even if he or she qualifies for Lifeline.
 For more information about Lifeline, contact South Carolina’s Office of Regulatory Staff toll-free at 866-788-6565 or visit the Office of Regulatory Staff's website.

-Visit our office to determine if you are eligible for Lifeline and to sign up.
+Call us at 864-461-2211 or visit our office to determine if you are eligible for Lifeline and to sign up.